 Again you have to experiment.
 Do the same with the closer

 coarse grind of clump foliage and a slightly darker spray coloring

-(I like to put some Woodland Scenics dark green clump foliage in
+(I like to put some Woodland Scenics dark green clump

 the blender and grind it to the

 When you get the effect you want, re-attach these cutouts to the wall, temporarily again using doubled over duct tape, as you will probably want to adjust the color or touch up later as you progress with the foreground.
 Notice that while all of this was drying, I worked with Sculptamold to fashion the terrain and to marry the rock elements together.
 These techniques are described in my tutorial entitled “Shaping the Terrain” which can be found elsewhere on this website.

 Now, also following the instructions in “Shaping the Terrain,” you can paint, texture, and shade the rocks and terrain, rough in some greenery among the rocks, and create the near tree line at the far edge of the 3 dimensional space.

 Now, looking at the result above, I see I have lost the next to farthest mountain range line behind cutout and the tree line, so I paint a higher ridge line in front of the distant maintains on the backdrop wall (see below).

 We are now ready to add a little ground cover.
 Again consult my other tutorial "Shaping the Terrain.